Approximating Competitive Equilibrium by Nash Welfare

 We identify a critical property of the Gale demand correspondence that we call \emph{Gale-substitutes property} (Definition~\ref{def:gale-subs}).
 This is analogous to the weak gross substitutes (WGS) property of the standard demand correspondence.
 In particular, it asserts that if some prices decrease then the demand for goods with unchanged prices may only decrease.

 Competitive equilibrium becomes more subtle when the utility functions are \emph{satiable}: there is an absolute maximum value of the utility that can be reached, regardless of the prices---bounded linear utilities mentioned above are such an example.
 To accommodate satiable utilities, we also introduce a stronger variant of the definition, called the \emph{$\Sigma$-Gale-substitutes property}.
 We note that for \emph{non-satiable} utilities, the Gale-substitutes and $\Sigma$-Gale-substitutes properties coincide.
-Figure~\ref{fig:containment} illustrates the containment relationships among various utility classes discussed in this paper, with those in which the Fisher market equilibrium can be efficiently computed highlighted in grey.
+Figure~\ref{fig:containment} illustrates the containment relationships among various utility classes discussed in this paper.

 Our main result shows that for this class of utility functions, the utility of any agent at the Nash welfare maximizing allocation is at least half the \emph{maximum} utility they may get at \emph{any} CE.